khulnasoft/integrations-core/docs/developer/architecture/vsphere.md

 - The name of the metric (for example cpu.usage).
 - An additional available dimension that varies between metrics. (for example the cpu core id)

-This is similar to how Datadog represent metrics, except that the context cardinality is limited to two "keys", the name of the resource (usually the "host" tag), and there is space for one additional tag key.
+This is similar to how Khulnasoft represent metrics, except that the context cardinality is limited to two "keys", the name of the resource (usually the "host" tag), and there is space for one additional tag key.

-This available tag key is defined as the "instance" property, or "instance tag" in vSphere, and this dimension is not collected by default by the Datadog integration as it can have too big performance implications in large systems when compared to their added value from a monitoring perspective.
+This available tag key is defined as the "instance" property, or "instance tag" in vSphere, and this dimension is not collected by default by the Khulnasoft integration as it can have too big performance implications in large systems when compared to their added value from a monitoring perspective.

 Also when fetching metrics with the instance tag, vSphere only provides the value of the instance tag, it doesn't expose a human-readable "key" for that tag.
 In the `cpu.usage` metric with the core_id as the instance tag, the integration has to "know" that the meaning of the instance tag and that's why we rely on a hardcoded list in the integration.